milesfaster.co.uk - London Website

 There are several room configurations the sizes of which are:

-City singles: 25sq meters.
+City singles: 25sq metres.

-Queen Doubles: 27sq meters.
+Queen Doubles: 27sq metres.

-King Doubles and Twins: 29sq meters.
+King Doubles and Twins: 29sq metres.

-King Studio: 32sq meters.
+King Studio: 32sq metres.

-City Suite: 35sq meters.
+City Suite: 35sq metres.

-Andaz Suite: 59sq meters.
+Andaz Suite: 59sq metres.

-Open Plan Suite: 65sq meters.
+Open Plan Suite: 65sq metres.

 Dining: